 The Facebook post by 1Sambayan of Albert Alejo's oral poetry video for "Inang Bayan, Isang Bayan".
 [Click here for an alternative access to the Facebook post]

 (Posted on Facebook: 22 April 2021, 1Sambayan on Facebook)

-READER, we're here giving our thumbs-up to this one by Albert Alejo via or for 1Sambayan as our way of advocating for oral poems as artworks for the people.
-And though this protest song might strike many as a mere prologue to an epical work, a trailer of sorts, it's still a break from all the hype on written poetic works, and especially from those that proclaim their apoliticism to be an artistic virtue.
+READER, we're here giving our thumbs-up to this one by Albert Alejo (via or for 1Sambayan) as our way of advocating for oral poems as artworks for the people.
+And though this protest song might strike many as a mere prologue to an epical work, a trailer of sorts then, it's still quite a break from all the hype on written poetic works, and especially from those that proclaim their apoliticism as an artistic virtue.